Setting up and register a company in Mauritius

-An offshore company that has its business operations carried out from Mauritius, a Global Business Company benefits from the network of DTAs, making it a cost-effective corporate medium for international tax planning.
+A company that has its business operations carried out from Mauritius, and carries out its activities principally outside of Mauritius, a company holding a Global Business Licence benefits from the network of DTAs, making it a cost-effective corporate medium for international tax planning.

-An offshore company that has its business activities and control & management outside of Mauritius, the Authorised Company is considered as foreign for tax purposes.
+A Mauritius Authorised Company has its activities and control & management outside of Mauritius, and is considered as foreign for tax purposes.

 A Protected Cell Company (PCC) is a Special Purpose Vehicle that authorises the lawful separation of assets owned by each cell of the company.
 Also known as a Segregated Portfolio Company in some jurisdictions, the PCC allows for more security and flexibility for international investment structuring.

-Mauritius has evolved into a trustworthy jurisdiction for establishing and operating Trusts, especially used for the management, preservation and transmission of assets.
+The Mauritius International Financial Centre has evolved into a trustworthy jurisdiction for establishing and operating Mauritius Trusts, especially used for the management, preservation and transmission of assets.

 The Private Trust Company (PTC) is a vehicle with a perfect model to preserve the assets of one’s family while exercising control as the Trustee.